will093/will093.github.io/_posts/2019-04-22-complete-guide-to-angular-libraries.md

 published: "true"
 ---

-One of the things that was introduced with Angular 6 was the ability to create and build libraries with the Angular CLI.
+One of the things that was introduced in Angular 6 was the ability to create and build libraries with the Angular CLI.

 When I first used this feature I was delighted at how simple it was, as while it was technically possible to create libraries using earlier versions of Angular, it was an altogether frustrating and saddening experience.